 Steps away from easy beach access, this attractive and comfortable cottage sleeps 8 and provides a fully-equipped kitchen, fire-view woodstove, large windows, and a large deck overlooking the ocean.
 Pets welcome.

 Rates: High Season $123- $212 | Low Season $87-$159

 Ocean front rooms look out at magnificent rocky coastline.
 Giant boulders push into the ocean, waves crash into coves, and fissures spray foam high in the air.
 Sunsets are framed in your picture window.
 Pet friendly and well located away from Hwy 101.
 No smoking.
 Winter rates available.
 Meeting and Conference space.
 WiFi.
 Located one mile north of downtown Yachats on the Central Oregon Coast.

 Affordable Housing - HUD

-Full service florist creating unique, artistic and in-season floral arrangements for every occasion.
-Flowers grown on our farm using organic practices.
+Full service florist creating unique, artistic floral arrangements for every occasion, seasonally including flowers grown on our farm using organic practices.
 Delivery service from Yachats north to Waldport and Newport and south to Florence.
 Appointments required.
 Also a grower of organic blueberries.